Note: Before going deeper into approvals, do have a look at how policies work first.

 - Traveller(s): the people travelling in this booking.
 Keep in mind that 1 booking can have multiple travellers in it (eg when you book a flight for 2 people at once).

-Step 1 - reviewing the booking:
+Step 2 - reviewing the booking (as an approver)

-Step 4 - ticket issuance:
+Step 3 - ticket issuance:

-Once the tickets have been processed by our providers, the booking confirmation is sent to the travellers.
+After approval the booking will be processed by our service providers.
+This can take up to a few hours depending on the service.
+Once the tickets have been processed by our providers, the booking confirmation will be to the travellers.

-3. Understanding who the approvers are.
+2. Understanding who the approvers are.

 Making a booking for yourself (the booker = the traveller)